shufflrr/userguide/src/admin-groups.md

 Here is a list of what each role allows users to do:

+#### ***1. Upload files***
-* ***Upload files:*** Group members can upload content to Shufflrr.
+Group members can upload content to Shufflrr.
 Note: They will only be allowed to upload content to folders where they have Write or Full Control permissions.

+#### ***2. Create Presentations***<br>
-* ***Create Presentations:*** Group members can drag and drop slides and files to create their own presentation from existing files.
+Group members can drag and drop slides and files to create their own presentation from existing files.

+#### ***3. Edit, Lock/Unlock Slides*** <br>
-* ***Edit, Lock/Unlock Slides:*** Group members can unlock a slide, edit it, and lock it again.
+Group members can unlock a slide, edit it, and lock it again.
 Those without this privilege can only use existing slides, except in a few cases (such as builders, where a few editable words might be included on a presentation).

+#### ***4. Manage Users***
-* ***Manage Users:*** Group members have ability to
+Group members have ability to
 	* Add and remove users from Shufflrr
 	* Create and delete Groups
 	* Grant the type of roles we are discussing here
 	* Edit any user's profile
 	* Set up mandatory tags for a user

+#### ***5.Manage Billing***
-* ***Manage Billing:*** Group members can update the company's Shufflrr plan or change the billing card.
+Group members can update the company's Shufflrr plan or change the billing card.

+#### ***6. View Reports***
-* ***View Reports:*** Group members can access Shufflrr’s Reporting module, where they can then configure and download their custom reports
+Group members can access Shufflrr’s Reporting module, where they can then configure and download their custom reports

+#### ***7. Create and Edit Builders***
-* ***Create and Edit Builders:*** Builders are Presentation Wizards where content is locked down.
+Builders are Presentation Wizards where content is locked down.
 Users of builders can select topic(s) to be included and the presentation will be created for them.
 It restricts the free-form drag-and-drop presentation creation flexibility.
 Read more about builders [here](admin-builders.md).
+#### ***8. Site Administrator***
-* ***Site Administrator:*** Site Administrators have access to the Settings module, which is where you can make universal changes to the branding of your company's Shufflrr site, as well as several technical settings.
+Site Administrators have access to the Settings module, which is where you can make universal changes to the branding of your company's Shufflrr site, as well as several technical settings.
+#### ***9. External File Sharing***
-* ***External File Sharing:*** Group members can share files outside of Shufflrr.
+Group members can share files outside of Shufflrr.
 Disable this if you want to be sure material is kept confidential within your company.
 The disadvantage is that if a coworker is not a Shufflrr user, they also will not be able to receive a share.
+#### ***10. Create Root Folder***
-* ***Create Root Folder:*** Turning this off prevents users from cluttering the company's site with  folders at the highest level.
+Turning this off prevents users from cluttering the company's site with  folders at the highest level.
+#### ***11. Access All Users***
-* ***Access All Users:*** Group members with this permission enabled can search for and include any user in their permissions, tags, etc.
+Group members with this permission enabled can search for and include any user in their permissions, tags, etc.
+#### ***12. Download***
-* ***Download:*** Determine what kind of files Group members are allowed to download.
+Determine what kind of files Group members are allowed to download.
 You can limit Group members' ability to edit files by only allowing them to download a PPSX file, (which is a PowerPoint slide show) or a PDF file, or deny download all together.
 If you would like to allow your Group to edit their presentations, then select PPTX.